radiant-maxar/geoint-deps/docs/gpg.md

 ### Additional Information

-RPM signing is finicky -- subkeys can't be used, v4 signatures aren't accepted on legacy platforms, and GnuPG is user-hostile.
+RPM signing is finicky -- subkeys can't be used and GnuPG is user-hostile.
 This script aims to have some sane defaults:

 * 4096-bit RSA keys are the default.
 * High-quality algorithm order embedded in GnuPG key preferences (e.g., only use SHA-2 digest algorithms).
-* Key usage limited to signing only.
+* Key usage limited for signing only.

 The Debian/Ubuntu package `hopenpgp-tools` can "lint" this signing key:
 ```